VETURISRIRAM/ml-agents/docs/Python-API.md

 # Python API

-ML-Agents provides a Python API for controlling the agent simulation loop of a environment or game built with Unity.
-This API is used by the ML-Agent training algorithms (run with `learn.py`), but you can also write your Python programs using this API.
+ML-Agents provides a Python API for controlling the agent's simulation loop of an environment or game built with Unity.
+This API is used by the ML-Agents training algorithms (run with `learn.py`), but you can also write your Python programs using this API.

 The key objects in the Python API include:

 * **UnityEnvironment** — the main interface between the Unity application and your code.
 Use UnityEnvironment to start and control a simulation or training session.
 * **BrainInfo** — contains all the data from agents in the simulation, such as observations and rewards.
-* **BrainParameters** — describes the data elements in a BrainInfo object.
-For example, provides the array length of an observation in BrainInfo.
+* **BrainParameters** — describe the data elements in a BrainInfo object.
+For example, provide the array length of an observation in BrainInfo.

 These classes are all defined in the `python/unityagents` folder of the ML-Agents SDK.